• Skip to primary navigation

 • Yummly

-Crispy potato balls with oozing melted cheese is the perfect party appetizer or snack.
-Freezer friendly adult and kid recipe that will be gone in minutes.
+Crispy potato balls with oozing melted cheese are the perfect party appetizer or snack.
+Freezer-friendly adult and kid recipe that will be gone in minutes.

 Next time, try these easy chicken patties.